NathanStrutz/SheepComputerCodingAndProgrammingClass/homework.md

 4. As a last resort, try explaining the problem to an AI chat assistant.
 This sometimes helps.

 5. Show any work or progress you've made.
 Don't erase, comment your code out and try again.
 After an hour or 4, just turn in what you have.
 5-10 points is way better than a zero, and I tend to grade on effort, not necessarily on results.

+### Projects

+Quarterly, we have a large project:

+1. Make a website
+2. Read a book and do all the programming practice assignments
+3. Make a game
+4. Make a game

 ## Using Technology Responsibly